Brandon Bielak

-Brandon Michael Bielak (born April 2, 1996) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Houston Astros and Oakland Athletics.
+Brandon Michael Bielak (born April 2, 1996) is an American professional baseball pitcher in the Houston Astros organization.
+He has previously played in Major League Baseball (MLB) for the Oakland Athletics.
 Bielak played college baseball at the University of Notre Dame.
 He was selected by the Astros in the 11th round of the 2017 MLB draft, and made his MLB debut in 2020.

 Amateur career

 Raised in Sayreville, New Jersey, Bielak attended and played baseball at St. Joseph High School in Metuchen, New Jersey.
 In 2014, as a senior, he pitched to an 8–1 record with a 0.58 ERA, striking out 87 batters in 60.2 innings pitched.

-Undrafted out of high school in the 2014 MLB draft, he enrolled at the University of Notre Dame where he played college baseball for the Fighting Irish.
+Undrafted out of high school in the 2014 MLB draft, Bielak enrolled at the University of Notre Dame where he played college baseball for the Fighting Irish.
 In 2015, as a freshman, he was 6–3 with a 3.55 ERA in 17 games (14 starts), in 2016, as a sophomore, he compiled a 3–2 record and a 2.10 ERA in 15 games (four starts).
 Following his sophomore season, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League, and was named a league all-star.
 In 2017, as a junior, he was 2–6 with a 5.55 ERA in 15 games (14 starts).
-After his junior year, he was selected by the Houston Astros in the 11th round of the 2017 MLB draft.